SorenSaket/Saket.Serialization/README.md

 // You can write data to any byte array byte[] myData = new byte[512];

 // Create a new writer.
-Writer is a struct and doesn't allocate any Heap memory.
-You can create these as you please.
-// It's recommended to just create a new one every time you want to write to a byte[].
 ISerializer writer = new ByteWriter(myData);

 // You can easily serialize any unmanaged type